mrbackend/java-trampoline/README.md

 This API will be published to the [Central Repository](http://central.sonatype.org/).
 At the moment, however, you will have to download the source from this repository.

+You will find us (me, that is) in the `#java-trampoline:matrix.org` room; connect with the [Matrix.org](http://matrix.org/) client of your choice.

 Please visit the [Web site](https://mrbackend.github.io/java-trampoline/index.html) for more info.